urbanjost/M_framework/README.md

 Note that If a CD/CI github automated test script creates a Fortran environment including fpm and just calls "fpm test" you can standardize your testing and use the same CD/CI scripts for any package.

+Basic timing information is produced as well as the expected pass/fail/skipped report.

+M_framework(1) comes with a hook that allows calling your own programs to integrate into logging tools, report generators, spreadsheets or other local infrastructure.
+The example program "bookkeeper" is included that uses the hook to write CSV, HTML, and NAMELIST files.

+Using fpm(1) it is easy to run the tests with the --runner option, allowing for integration with other utilities such as the GNU debugger gdb(1), valgrind(1), and other tools.

 ### Basic output